7 Years (Lukas Graham song): Background

-In the interviews with Jeep, Lukas Graham mentioned that the song doesn't have a hook or a fixed structure and that the song simply has a vibe that progresses through the ages, allowing listeners to grow with it.
+In the interviews with Jeep, Lukas Graham mentioned that the song does not have a hook or a fixed structure and that the song simply has a vibe that progresses through the ages, allowing listeners to grow with it.

 Frontman Lukas Forchhammer described "7 Years" as a song that summarises his life so far and what he hopes to achieve in the future.
 He continued: "It's a song about growing older.
 I'm also coming to a realisation that being a father is the most important thing.
 My biggest dream is not to be some negative old dude, but to have my kids' friends say, 'You're going to visit your dad?
 Say hi!
 He's awesome.'
 I had a perfect father."

 Regarding the band's prior failure to break into the international market, Forchhammer stated, "It's like my father died at exactly the right moment – and I know that's something I shouldn't say, but I just did!
 If my dad hadn't died in 2012 I wouldn't have written our song 'Happy Home', which catapulted us into a Scandinavian success story.
 I wouldn't have written '7 Years', which got us signed to a publisher in America and ultimately signed to Warner Bros."

 Composition

-"7 Years" is a soul-pop song with hip hop influences, written in the key of G minor with a chord progression of Gm-Bb-Eb-F. It runs at 130 bpm.
+"7 Years" is a soul-pop song with hip hop influences, written in the key of G minor with a chord progression of Gm-Bb-Eb-F. It runs at 120 bpm.
 It is accompanied by a mid-tempo piano line, a percussion backbeat, slideshow projector incorporations, and a synthesized string section.